Biological specificity: Conspecific

-Two or more individual organisms, populations, or taxa are conspecific if they belong to the same species.
+Two or more organisms, populations, or taxa are conspecific if they belong to the same species.
 Where different species can interbreed and their gametes compete, the conspecific gametes take precedence over heterospecific gametes.
 This is known as conspecific sperm precedence, or conspecific pollen precedence in plants.

 Heterospecific

-The antonym of conspecificity is the term heterospecificity: two individuals are heterospecific if they are considered to belong to different biological species.
+The antonym of conspecificity is the term heterospecificity: two organisms are heterospecific if they are considered to belong to different biological species.

 Related concepts

 Congeners are organisms within the same genus.